buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: 1 minute

 In your space, 2d4 illusory duplicates of yourself appear.
-Until the end of the spell, the duplicates move with you and mimic your actions, changing places with each other so it's impossible to determine which is the real image.
+Until the end of the spell, the duplicates move with you and mimic your actions, changing places with each other so it' \*\*s impossible to determine which is the real image.
 You can use 1 Action to dismiss the illusory duplicates.

 Each time a creature targets you, it actually hits an illusory image.
 If a creature makes multiple attacks per round, it can dispel one image for each successful attack.
 If you are hit by an area spell, all images vanish.